Thomas McKenzie (American football)

 Thomas "T.J."
-McKenzie is a former indoor football defensive lineman.
+McKenzie is an American former indoor football defensive lineman.

 Early life

 McKenzie graduated from Etiwanda High School in Etiwanda, Ca.

 Professional career

 Marion Mayhem

-Following the 2006 season,it was announced that McKenzie had signed with the Marion Mayhem of the Continental Indoor Football League.
+Following the 2006 season, it was announced that McKenzie had signed with the Marion Mayhem of the Continental Indoor Football League.
 Thomas was a force for the Mayhem for many years.
 He set the CIFL record for sacks in a game with 4.0.

 Fort Wayne FireHawks

 After the Mayhem season ended abruptly in 2010, McKenzie, and several other Mayhem players, joined the Fort Wayne FireHawks to finish the 2010 season.
 The FireHawks, had locked up a playoff spot, when Marion folded.
 In the final game of the season, McKenzie broke his own record of 4.5 sacks, by recording 5.5 sacks against the Chicago Cardinals.

 Northern Kentucky River Monsters

 In 2011, McKenzie signed to play with the Northern Kentucky River Monsters of the Ultimate Indoor Football League, rather than sign with the newly formed Marion Blue Racers, which replaced the Mayhem.
 Thomas went on to set many records in the UIFL's inaugural season, on his way to earning Defensive Player of the Year honors.